jaredfholgate/cvservice/README.md

 11. A nice user interface.
 12. Extending features to add qualifications, contact details and other ad hoc sections to the CV (such as Interests).
 13. More testing for edge case and exceptions.
+14. Validation of inputs.
+15. Wrapping requests and results in a standard object to report success or failure.
+16. Write a client in C# or another language to make calling the API as easy as possible.
+17. Convert the Azure DevOps Build definition to YAML and store in source control.